hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

   By default this is output-BUILDNAME where "BUILDNAME" is the name of the build.

-- `remote_output_directory` (string) - This is the directoy on your remote esx host where you will save your vm, relative to your remote_datastore.
+- `remote_output_directory` (string) - This is the directory on your remote hypervisor where you will save your vm, relative to your remote_datastore.

   This option's default value is your `vm_name`, and the final path of your